 It is important as a caregiver to know when to seek help.
 Handling an elderly loved one’s care plan can be too much to cope with, especially if he/she needs more social support than you can offer, or if he/she struggles with hearing, speaking, or communicating.

 In this case, your elderly loved one can benefit from the assistance of professional companionship, which staff at a senior living community can provide.
-By using professional communication techniques and strategies, the staff can improve the elder’s chances of receiving the message and improve the relationship.
+By using professional communication techniques and strategies, team members can improve the elder’s chances of receiving the message and improve the relationship.

 Why Choose Discovery Commons At Bradenton’s Senior Living Community?

 With our fine chef-cooked meals, customized care, and dedicated attention to our seniors, you can entrust your family members with us, receiving the finest care that we can offer.
 Elderly with dementia and other memory-related conditions need compassion and guidance from us.
 Our SHINE® Memory Care programs emphasize excellent communication with residents and family members in their personalized, holistic treatment plans.
 Our Memory Care team members will truly ensure that your loved ones receive the highest level of attention and care you require.